-The graph shows the imprisonment rates for Group of Twenty Countries (G20) (excluding the European Union) and for Victoria.
+Imprisonment rates for Group of Twenty (G20) countries (excluding the European Union) and for Victoria

 Hover over a bar in the graph to display the imprisonment rate and global ranking for that jurisdiction.